Disulfiram for Alcohol Use Disorder

 Therefore, based on available information from these authoritative sources, the clinical and regulatory landscape for Disulfiram in the treatment of Alcohol Use Disorder remains unchanged over the last six months.

-Disulfiram for Alcohol Use Disorder: A Comprehensive Clinical Guide
+Disulfiram for Alcohol Use Disorder: A Comprehensive Clinical Review

 Overview

-This guide synthesizes the best available evidence on disulfiram's mechanism, clinical trial data, patient selection, safety profile, and real-world implementation.
-It is written for clinicians, people considering this medication, and anyone who wants an honest, evidence-grounded account of what disulfiram can and cannot do.
+This article synthesizes the best available evidence on disulfiram's mechanism, clinical trial data, patient selection, supervision models, safety profile, and the honest gaps in what we know.
+It is written for clinicians, people living with AUD, and anyone who wants to understand what this medication can and cannot do.

 Mechanism — ALDH2 Inhibition

-When a person drinks alcohol, the body breaks it down in two steps.
-First, alcohol (ethanol) is converted to acetaldehyde by the enzyme alcohol dehydrogenase.
-Second, acetaldehyde — a toxic compound — is rapidly converted to harmless acetate by aldehyde dehydrogenase 2 (ALDH2).
-Under normal circumstances, this second step happens quickly enough that acetaldehyde never accumulates to levels that cause symptoms [corpus-gap].
+When alcohol is consumed, the body breaks it down in two steps.
+First, alcohol is converted to acetaldehyde — a toxic compound — by the enzyme alcohol dehydrogenase.
+Second, acetaldehyde is converted to acetate (a harmless substance) by aldehyde dehydrogenase 2 (ALDH2).
+Disulfiram irreversibly inhibits ALDH2, blocking that second step [2].

-Disulfiram blocks that second step.
-It irreversibly inhibits ALDH2, meaning that if a person taking disulfiram consumes alcohol, acetaldehyde builds up in the bloodstream.
-The result is the disulfiram-ethanol reaction (DER): a cluster of intensely unpleasant and potentially dangerous symptoms that typically begin within 10 to 30 minutes of alcohol exposure.
+The result: if a person taking disulfiram drinks alcohol, acetaldehyde accumulates in the bloodstream.
+The body's response to this buildup is the disulfiram reaction — a cluster of intensely unpleasant and potentially dangerous symptoms described in detail in a later section.

 Trial Evidence — Supervised vs. Unsupervised